nebojsatomic/IDE21/README.md

 - cd to dir
 - Run in terminal docker-compose up

-After succesful building and running, you can access the front at localhost, and admin area at localhost/adm Demo user:  proba
+After succesful building and running, you can access the front at http://localhost, and admin area at http://localhost/adm

+Demo user:  proba

 Demo pass:  proba